gordonguthrie/TheManual/the_manual/chapter4/how_built_in_synths_are_defined_in_Sonic_Pi.md

 * `mod_wave`
 * `mod_invert_wave`

-Using these parameters (where appropriate) with these names and the default validations in them will determine if your synthesiser ***feels like*** a well behaved SonicPi synthesiser.
+Using these parameters (where appropriate) with these names and the default validations in them will determine if your synthesiser ***feels like*** a well behaved Sonic Pi synthesiser.

-To understand that better you will need to study the synthesiser definitions in SonicPi and figure out which synth uses which parameter and then dig in and see how it is defined in the synthdefs.
+To understand that better you will need to study the synthesiser definitions in Sonic Pi and figure out which synth uses which parameter and then dig in and see how it is defined in the synthdefs.

 Some, of course, will be in `Overtone` and you will have to reverse engineer the underlying `SuperCollider` form.

 ### function name